City Rail Link

 Tunnels

-Photo: Auckland Mayor Wayne Brown visits CRL with CRL Ltd CEO Dr Sean Sweeney.
+Photo: Auckland Mayor Wayne Brown visits CRL.

 The 3.45km twin-tunnel underground rail link involved tunnels up to 42 metres below city centre streets.